cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the server is deemed to have adverse privacy consequences).
 Similarly, transcript3- is defined as transcript3 with server identification information removed if so desired.
-Note that the MAC in KE3 is computed over IdU, which the initiator is the identity used to create `credential_request`.

 ### SIGMA key derivation